-- Kept up to date - ▶ Stored in a readily accessible and secure place - ► Available for inspection on demand by an Accreditation Auditor, an officer of the Department or a Transport Inspector.
+- Kept up to date - ► Stored in a readily accessible and secure place - Available for inspection on demand by an Accreditation Auditor, the Department officer or a Transport Inspector.

 Which records must be kept?

 You are required to keep the following records and documents for the Passenger Transport Operator Accreditation Scheme for a minimum of three (3) years: